syga19/FileSystemBrowser/README.md

 ## How to run
+- Install ampps/wamp/xampp in your computer.
+If you don't know how to install 'ampps' follow this link: https://www.ampps.com/wiki/Install

-- Install ampps/wamp/xampp.
+- Run ampps/wamp/xampp.

 - Download or clone this repository.
-In example: C:/Program Files/Ampps/www/mydirectory

-- Run ampps/wamp/xampp.
+- Extract downloaded files and move to 'C:/Program Files/Ampps/www'.

 - Go to browser using this link: http://localhost/simple-file-manager/